ChristopherMorrison/College-Organization-Manager/README.md

 * Ability to copy and paste in multiple rosters and condense them down to one large roster for carrying over large amounts of previously gathered data
 * Control panel located within the spreadsheet document for easy settings updates during runtime
 * Automatic processing of semester change
+* Easy to modify roster filters and settings
+* Detection of duplicate member entries

 ## Requirements
 1. A Google account (free)